libAudioFlux/audioFlux/benchmark/README.md

 | 1000     | 3.00926s  | 6.76275s   | 25.24646s |
 | 2000     | 5.99781s  | 12.69573s  | 47.84029s |
 | 3000     | 8.76306s  | 19.03391s  | 69.40428s |

+In summary, from the performance comparison results of the three libraries, librosa takes the most time, which is also in line with common sense.
+On linux/amd processors, audioflux is slightly faster than torchaudio, but slightly slower on linux/intel.
+On the macOS system, for large-size sample data, audioflux is faster than torchaudio, and intel is more obvious than m1; for small-size sample data, torchaudio is faster than audioflux.

 ### Other Test